Maintaining a clean house can be easy. Use these six simple habits to keep your home neat and clean – in just a few minutes a day.

 And I know.
 I KNOW.
 Mopping gets a bad rap.

-But the microfiber mop uses a dry and wet mop pad, but you don’t have to deal with buckets of water and spills and messes.
+But a microfiber mop uses a dry and wet mop pad, without buckets of water and spills and messes.
 It’s quick and simple – and it’s totally worth the effort.
 (Plus, if you have kids, you won’t have to worry about what they are crawling through every day.)

 I find that by spending a few minutes daily on my floors – either with a robot vacuum (HOLLA!) or a simple stick vacuum (WOOT!), it’s easier to keep the house looking presentable.
 And a quick and simple mopping makes a world of difference.